Connect with us:

 Polly lives in Newport News with her husband and two sons.
 Her youngest son was born with Cytomegalovirus (CMV), which has led to multiple special needs.
 Upon learning more about her son’s needs, she signed up to be the area representative for Stop CMV.
 This has allowed Polly to better help other parents in the area cope with the challenges and questions they had when their children were born with CMV.

-Polly couldn’t be happier, and really hopes to help those in need through her own experiences.
+Polly is so happy to work with Moms In Motion in this capacity, and hopes to help those in need through her own experiences to get further faster.

 Ivy is a self advocate and serves as the moderator all of the Moms In Motion Social Media platforms.
 She also assists with creating our online newsletters, editing resources pages and advocacy newsfeed.
 Ivy has participated in many self advocacy training courses, including Partners In Policymaking, advocacy groups at Independent Living Centers and peer mentor trainings at the Arc of Virginia.
 Ivy has many years of experience with managing Personal Care Attendants and has a wealth of knowledge on the subject.